xiaokaichen2000/xiaokaichen2000.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in the Edwardson School of Industrial Engineering, Purdue University and I am currently in my fifth year of my Ph.D.
 I am fortunate to be supervised by [Prof. Gesualdo Scutari](https://engineering.purdue.edu/~gscutari/).
-Prior to joining Purdue, I obtained my Bachelor's degree in Applied Mathematics in Chinese University of Hong Kong (Shenzhen).
+Prior to joining Purdue, I obtained my Bachelor's degree in Applied Mathematics in Chinese University of Hong Kong, Shenzhen.

 Research Interests
 ======